peter88213/nvhelp-en/source/tree_context_menu.rst

 - If a project note is selected, the new project note is placed after the selected one.
-- If a plot line is selected, the new project note is placed at the last position.
+- Otherwise, the new project note is placed at the last position.
-- Otherwise, no new project note is generated.
 - The new project note has an auto-generated title.
 You can change it in the right pane.